Why study this course?

 **More about this course**

-Explore the relationship between crime, race, gender, wealth and society to build the skills you need to undertake effective social and criminological research.
-Contemporary examples and case studies make you aware of the latest challenges faced by society and the innovative ways to deal with them.
+During the course you’ll explore the relationship between crime, race, gender, wealth and society, while building the skills you’ll need to undertake effective social and criminological research.
+In our teaching we’ll employ contemporary case studies that will make you aware of the latest challenges faced by society and the innovative ways to deal with them.

-London Metropolitan University’s criminology and sociology lecturers have the professional experience, expert insight and leading published works to help you progress through your course.
-Substantial student support and access to staff is guaranteed so that you can focus on your studies and get all your academic questions answered.
+London Met’s criminology and sociology lecturers have the professional experience and expert insight to help you progress through your course.
+You’ll be guaranteed support and access your lecturers, allowing you to focus on your studies and get all your academic questions answered.

 **What our students say**

 “Lecturers are always willing to talk and give advice about work, even out of office hours.
 They are so passionate about their subject, it helps me to learn and write essays confidently.
 Overall, the support I received from the lecturers has made me confident in my subject and hopeful for a bright future in my chosen career.
 I feel equipped to leave this year and go out in the real world.”